9001/softchat/README.md

 ## regular usage

-* download/convert a youtube VOD automatically with https://ocv.me/dev/?ytdl-tui.py (save it next to the `noto-hinted` folder, not inside it):
+* download/convert a youtube VOD automatically with https://ocv.me/dev/?ytdl-tui.py (save it next to the `noto-hinted` folder, not inside it), then either doubleclick it or:

       python3 ytdl-tui.py youtube.com/watch?v=4dlsbJiEa-U

-* ...or do the downloads/conversion manually like this:
+* ...or do the downloads/conversion steps manually like this:

       python3 -m youtube_dl youtube.com/watch?v=4dlsbJiEa-U
       python3 -m chat_downloader --message_groups all -o same-filename.json youtube.com/watch?v=4dlsbJiEa-U